 Section 162(m) of the Internal Revenue Code generally does not allow a tax deduction to public companies for compensation in excess of \$1 million paid to any NEO.
 Certain compensation is specifically exempt from the deduction limit to the extent that it does not exceed \$1 million during any fiscal year or is "performance based" as defined in Section 162(m).
-For 2008, approximately \$16,000 of compensation paid to Mr. John Cato was non-deductible under Section 162(m).
-For 2019, approximately \$71,000 of compensation paid to Mr. John Cato was non-deductible under Section 162(m).
+For 2009, approximately \$44,000 of compensation paid to Mr. John Cato was non-deductible under Section 162(m).
+For 2010, approximately \$71,000 of compensation paid to Mr. Cato was non-deductible under Section 162(m).
+For 2011, approximately

+\$442,000 of compensation paid to Mr. Cato was non-deductible under Section 162(m).
 The Committee included a performance-based vesting requirement in the 2007 LTI awards, which qualified the awards and the related dividend distributions as performance-based compensation under Section 162(m).
-The LTI awards made by the Committee at its 2008 meeting to all NEOs including Mr. Cato and 2009, 2010 and 2011 meetings to all NEOs except Mr. Cato and the related dividend distributions do not qualify as performance-based compensation under Section 162(m).
+The LTI awards made by the Committee at its 2008 meeting to all NEOs including Mr. Cato and 2009 through 2012 meetings to all NEOs except Mr. Cato and the related dividend distributions do not qualify as performance-based compensation under Section 162(m).
 The Committee believes that this will have a minimal tax effect on the Company and is appropriate for the reasons provided above.